 - Q&A panel with Members of Parliament

 - group workshops

-- a debate and mock referendum in the House of Assembly Chamber at Parliament House.
+- debate and mock referendum in the House of Assembly Chamber.

 Students will learn about and consider key questions such as:

-Teachers will receive links to learning resources and suggested activities.
-They can use these in their classes or to prepare students taking part.
+Teachers will be provided with links to learning resources and suggested activities to be used with their classes or as preparation for the students attending.